gstanden/orabuntu-lxc/README.md

 **Note 2**:  Orabuntu-LXC SCST deployer support: de-support pending for kernels older than 2.6 (notified by SCST maintainers).

-**Note 3**:  LXD options NA for Linux 6 all distros, nor for Ubuntu 16.04.
-These distros and versions are LXC multi-host span options only.
+**Note 3**:  LXD options NA for Linux 6 all distros, NA for Ubuntu 16.04, and NA for Fedora 22-28; these are LXC multi-host span options only.

 **Orabuntu-LXC/D ELENA installer does all of the following automatically**: